gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

     end

-That&#8217;s pretty much the basis of a Ruby implementation.
-There&#8217;s more work to do in `#each_statement`, as it&#8217;s initially invoked with a _TableGroup_, which recursively invokes it again for each _Table_, which then calls again for the actual CSV, but that&#8217;s all setup.
-There&#8217;s also work in `RDF::Tabular::Reader#initialize` to find the metadata, ensure that it is compatible with the actual tables, and so forth.
+That's pretty much the basis of a Ruby implementation.
+There's more work to do in `#each_statement`, as It's initially invoked with a _TableGroup_, which recursively invokes it again for each _Table_, which then calls again for the actual CSV, but that's all setup.
+There's also work in `RDF::Tabular::Reader#initialize` to find the metadata, ensure that it is compatible with the actual tables, and so forth.

 ## Fleshing out with more details

-So, this implements a basic reader interface from a CSV using the _abstract tabular data model_, but the output&#8217;s not too interesting.
+So, this implements a basic reader interface from a CSV using the _abstract tabular data model_, but the output's not too interesting.
 What if we want to make the data richer:

   * Give unique identifiers (_subjects_) to the cells in a row
   * Use _subjects_ for different cells